george-i/RaphaelJS.group/README.md

 <code>
   var group = new r.group('container',array);

-   /*
-    where:
+</code>
+Where:
     'r' is the Raphael JS canvas,
     'container' is the HTML element ID where the SVG was created with Raphael JS and 'array' is an array of Raphael JS objects

+/* Available methods

+ * group.remove
+ * group.translate
+ * group.rotate
+ * group.scale
+ * group.push
+ * group.getAttr
+ * group.toFront
+ * group.clipPath
+ * group.animate

  */

-</code>